garrandall/popular-music-data/tracks/fly-to-the-angels-slaughter.md

 ---

 Pictures of you
 Ohh they're still on my mind
 You had this smile
 That could light up the world
 Now when it rains it seems
 The sun never shines

 And I drive
 Down this lonely, lonely road
-Oooh I got this feelin'
+Oh I got this feelin'
 Girl I gotta let you go

 Cause now you've got to fly high (fly high)
 Fly to the angels
 Heaven awaits your heart
 And flowers bloom in your name
-Woahh ohh
+Woah oh
 You've got to fly (fly high),
 Fly to the angels
 All the stars in the night
 Shine in your name

 Though it hurts me way deep inside
 When I turn and look and find
 That you're not there
 I try to convince myself
 But the pain,
 The pain is still not gone

 Still I drive
 Down this lonely, lonely road
-Oooh I got this feelin,
+Oh I got this feelin,
 Girl I've got to let you go

 But now you've got to fly (fly high)
 Fly to the angels
 Heaven awaits your heart
 And flowers bloom in your name

 Whoa
 You've got to fly (fly high)
 Fly to the angels
 All the stars in the night
 Shine in your name

 Flyyy

 And still I drive down
 This lonely, lonely road
-Oooh I got this feelin
+Oh I got this feelin
 Oh, I can't let you go

 But I know
 That you've got to fly (fly high)
 Fly to the angels
 Heaven awaits your heart
 And flowers bloom in your name
-Whoa oh ohh oh
+Whoa oh oh oh
 You've got fly (fly high)
 Fly to the angels
 All the stars in the sky
 Shine in your name,yeah

 Ow

-oooh oooh oooh oooh oooh oooh
+ohhohooh ohohoh

 baby, oh

-oooh ooooh oooh oooh oooh oooh
+ohhohhohoohohoh

-oohh yea
+oh yea

-oooh oooh oooh oooh oooh oooh
+ohhohooh ohohoh

 I'm gonna miss you
 miss you girl